rfbproto/rfbproto/rfbproto.rst

 This header is then followed by arbitrary data whose format is determined by the *submessage-type*.
-Possible values for *submessage-type* and their associated psuedo encodings are
+Possible values for *submessage-type* and their associated pseudo encodings are

 ================ ================ ====================
-Submessage Type  Psuedo Encoding  Description
+Submessage Type  Pseudo Encoding  Description
 ================ ================ ====================
 0                -258             Extended key events
 1                -259             Audio